-The center portion of the Slave Cabinet contains a motor and motor controller board, safety sensor transmitters, and one moving barrier.
+The slave cabinet contains a motor and motor control board, sensor transmitters, and one moving barrier arm.

-The top channel of the Slave Cabinet contains the sensor transmitters, a drive system, and a User Status Display that communicates turnstile status to the user.
-A card reader is normally installed during installation underneath the lid below the User Status Display.
+The reveal of the slave cabinet contains a user status display that communicates lane status to the user.
+A card reader is normally installed during installation underneath the lid below the user status display.